scop/bash-completion/README.md

 bash-completion is a collection of recipes for [command-line completions](https://en.wikipedia.org/wiki/Command-line_completion) of a number of commands for the [Bash shell](https://www.gnu.org/software/bash/)'s completion system.
+This enhances Bash's plain completion of filenames to provide better suggestions of options and arguments for many commands.
 Also provided is a collection of helper functions to assist in creating new completions, and a set of facilities for loading completions automatically on demand, as well as installing them.

 ## Installation